Your Mini Basket

 It’s important to note that if you have a Sonos PLAYBAR, PLAYBASE or Beam in your living room already, it is possible to use ceiling speakers as your rear speakers.
 If using ceiling speakers, we recommend choosing ones that have angleable tweeters to ensure the sound is pointing towards where you sit.

-All Monitor Audio speakers have pivotable tweeters which are ideal for a rear surround pair.
+All Monitor Audio or Sonos' own premium in-ceiling speakers have pivotable tweeters which are ideal for a rear surround pair.

 In-wall speakers are also a great alternative to standalone rear speakers as they too sit flush, but instead in the wall.